-This is not in our yard, in it’s halfway around the world, and it belongs to Jenny of Let the Children Play.
-I do believe this old rickety bridge is my absolute favourite pieces of backyard balancing equipment ever!
+This is not in our yard; it belongs to Jenny from Let the Children Play.
+I believe her old rickety bridge is one of the coolest backyard balancing contraptions ever.

 Maybe, just maybe one day, I’ll make one of my own.

 Get the 3-5 Playful Preschool e-Book!

 25+preschool activities by 25 bloggers, 10 printables, 50 links to activities not featured in the book all for $8.99!

 Jackie is a mom, wife, home daycare provider, and the creative spirit behind Happy Hooligans.
 She specializes in kids’ crafts and activities, easy recipes, and parenting.
 She began blogging in 2011, and today, Happy Hooligans inspires more than 2 million parents, caregivers and Early Years Professionals all over the globe.